aAkHilsharma/EFA/README.md

 # About This Project
 This is an UI of emotional first aid site made using React, Tailwind After clicking on Create New Account on Sign Up page you will be redirected to landing page where only Latest link will work.
+This is just a design with limited functionality.
 Steps to navigate all pages:
-1. Create New Account
+1. Click on Create New Account
-2. Latest
+2. Then Latest
 3. Badge Modal
-This is just a design with limited functionality.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).